Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is May 26, 1863.

 Location.
 32° 19.807′ N, 90° 51.784′ W. Marker is in Vicksburg, Mississippi, in Warren County.
-Marker is at the intersection of North Frontage Road and Indiana Avenue, on the right when traveling west on North Frontage Road.
+It is at the intersection of North Frontage Road and Indiana Avenue, on the right when traveling west on North Frontage Road.
 At Shell Station.
 Touch for map.
 Marker is at or near this postal address: 3060 Indiana Avenue, Vicksburg MS 39180, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Wisconsin Twenty-Ninth Infantry (approx. 0.3 miles away); Indiana Company C, 1st Cavalry (approx. 0.4 miles away); William T. Rigby (approx. 0.4 miles away); Iowa 28th Infantry (approx. 0.4 miles away); Iowa 24th Infantry (approx. 0.4 miles away); James·R·Slack· (approx. 0.4 miles away); Isham Warren Garrott (approx. half a mile away); U.S. 2D Battery, (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Wisconsin Twenty-Ninth Infantry (approx. 0.3 miles away); Indiana Company C, 1st Cavalry (approx. 0.4 miles away); William T. Rigby (approx. 0.4 miles away); Iowa 28th Infantry (approx. 0.4 miles away); Iowa 24th Infantry (approx. 0.4 miles away); James R Slack (approx. 0.4 miles away); Isham Warren Garrott (approx. half a mile away); U.S. 2D Battery, (approx. half a mile away).

 Regarding U.S. Battery A,.